Tatirano Social Enterprise

 All of our projects are ongoing since we ensure that a system continues to function well over time.
 Every week our team makes a monitoring visit either in person or via phone to all of our social projects at schools, hospitals and community kiosks.
 The results of these monitoring visits are updated on STATIRANO each month for all to see!

 After the WHO declared the coronavirus a global pandemic, Madagascar shut its borders to slow the spread.
-In response, Tatirano Social Enterprise transformed from a long-term development social enterprise to a humanitarian response.
-In close collaboration with the Mayor of Fort Dauphin, the Ministry of Public Health and the Ministry of WASH, and an overwhelming response to a crowdfunding page, Tatirano Social Enterprise established 23 handwashing stations throughout markets and busy areas of Fort Dauphin.
+In response, Tatirano Social Enterprise started a crowdfunded handwashing initiative in Fort Dauphin, establishing 23 handwashing stations throughout markets and busy areas in the town.

 Handwashing stations were intentionally simple: three buckets, two cups, soap and water.
 To manage the stations, Tatirano Social Enterprise hired 75 primary school teachers, most of whom were unemployed due to school closures, and kept buckets full with rainwater from Tatirano Social Enterprise's school system at EPP Tanambao (below) via a bladder tank strapped to a cart.
-Over the 11 weeks the handwashing campaign has run so far, the project has recorded 325,000 handwashes.
-A steady 4,200 handwashes per day suggests a significant demand and understanding of hygiene practices and reinforces Tatirano Social Enterprise's fundamental aims of improving access to clean water to everyone, everywhere.
+During the initial campaign, the project recorded more than 450,000 handwashes.

 A change in aims and technique was required for Tatirano's first project in the arid region of Androy in the south of Madagascar.
 In a climate of limited rain across only a few short months, collection surface and storage for dry months is absolutely critical.
 This is why Tatirano's pilot in the Androy region is such a huge project.